 Popular translations of recent discoveries

 Medicine, biology, economics, environmental sciences, genetics, psychology, and neuroscience are all popular in the media these days, as we learn more and more about human nature, why we behave this way, and what we can or cannot do about it – at least for now.
+The professionals and experienced authors have written many academic papers, journals, research papers, concepts, etc., on topics such as human body systems, diseases and their treatments, medical technologies, and more.
+These studies are available to people either online or in hard copies.

 I’ve been involved in many successful arrangements with academics that have worked out for everyone and produced good books that sold well.
 Right now at Jossey-Bass/Wiley, we’re co-publishing a series of books with Harvard Health Publications based upon the application of recent research in neuroscience.